Flown the coop

 bradburd_lab_photo

 Gideon was a PhD student and worked on developing methods to study spatial patterns of genetic variation and applying these in a variety of empirical systems.
-He’s now faculty at MSU.
+He’s now faculty at U Michigan.

 Alisa Sedghifar